junxit/us-congress-bills-114/metadata.md

 - 2016-05-23 — Senate amendment proposed (on the floor): Amendment SA 4078 proposed by Senator McConnell for Senator Grassley.(consideration: CR S3048; text CR S3048)
 - 2016-05-23 — Senate amendment submitted
 - 2016-05-23 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2016-05-24 — Message on Senate action sent to the House.
+- 2016-05-24 — Received in the House.
+- 2016-05-24 — Referred to the House Committee on the Judiciary.